 Available from: Asda

-If you know you’re going to needing to provide cake for a lot of people, you might want to go for jumbo traybake option.
+If you know you’re going to be needing to provide cake for a lot of people, you might want to go for Tesco’s traybake option.

-It serves up to 40 guests, so makes a great centre piece – and ensures that no one goes without pudding.
+Two of these traybakes serves up to 30 guests, so makes a great centre piece – and ensures that no one goes without pudding.

 Available from: Tesco